biolab/orange3-bioinformatics/doc/widgets/differential_expression.md

 From the GEO Data Sets widget, we selected *Breast cancer and docetaxel treatment* (GDS360) with 14 treatment resistant and 10 treatment sensitive tumors.
 Then we used the **Differential Expression** widget to select the most interesting genes.
 We left the upper and lower threshold at default (1 and -1) and output the data.
 Then we observed the selected data subset in a **Data Table**.
 The table shows selected genes with an additional gene score label.

 ![](images/differential_expression/Differential-Expression-Example.png)

+A workflow that implements this widget can be accessed [here](https://download.biolab.si/download/files/workflows/orange/bioinformatics_homologs.ows).